5 Things to Ask Before Getting a Masters, Doctorate or Ph.D

 There are two ways to advance your career – further experience or additional education (formal, informal and/or nonformal).

 If you somehow made it into your industry without the minimum education requirements, then my suggestion is for you to go get your degree (part time via online education), while you’re still working.
 For example, if you completed a residency or internship program at your church and were offered a staff position, but you didn’t have the right degree that would’ve traditionally qualified you for that position, then go get that degree part-time via online education or through a local school.
 If you don’t, then your lack of education will eventually catch up to you and be a lid on your leadership.
+Taking examinations can be quite difficult too and you will have to develop a plan, schedule, and a strategy for studying.
+That is aided greatly with online resources like ExamGenius, but the effort and huge amount of time to invest holds true.

 However, if you already have your degree and are working in the general industry that you want to be in, then you need to ask yourself if there are any unique benefits to another degree.
 Yes, there’s obviously the prestige and recognition that comes with a few more letters at the end of your name, but beyond that, what will formal education unlock in your career path that further experience, informal or nonformal education wouldn’t?
 If your goal is to leave a legacy and to make a significant impact via your role, then you might be surprised at the relevance of seminars, learning communities, leadership development programs, and a few additional years of experience.
 As Stephen Covey famously said, “Begin with the end in mind.”